stanford-rc/globus.stanford.edu/server.md

 # Globus Connect Server

-<b>Globus Connect Server</b> is the name of the software.
-It is
+<b>Globus Connect Server</b> is the name of the software used to create Globus
-meant to be installed on multi-user machines, and on machines where multiple users have data (even if they can not log in directly).
+Connect Server endpoints, for allowing multiple users to access their files on a server (or the server's connected storage).
+It is meant to be installed on multi-user machines, and on machines where multiple users have data (even if they can not log in directly).

 {% include info-box.html
    icon="arrow-right"